 Many police departments in the United States use “early intervention systems” to identify officers who may benefit from additional training, resources, or counseling.
 These systems attempt to determine behavioral patterns that predict a higher risk of future adverse incidents, ranging from excessive use of force and citizen complaints to on-duty accidents and personal injury.
 Detecting these risk factors enables departments to develop targeted interventions and make operational changes to protect officer safety and improve police/community interactions.

-Last summer, DSSG worked with the Charlotte-Mecklenburg Police Department on building a better early intervention system, applying data analysis to provide insights on individual and situational risk factors for adverse interactions.
-This year, we will partner with additional police departments, including the Metro Nashville Police Department, to test and expand this work in new municipalities, improving both the overall model and local performance.
-Like last year, we will use anonymized police data and contextual data about local crime and demographics to detect the factors most indicative of future issues, so that departments can provide additional support to their officers.
+In 2015, DSSG worked with the Charlotte-Mecklenburg Police Department on building a better early intervention system, applying data analysis to provide insights on individual and situational risk factors for adverse interactions.
+In 2016, we partnered with additional police departments, including the Metro Nashville Police Department, to test and expand this work in new municipalities, improving both the overall model and local performance.
+Like our work in 2015, we used anonymized police data and contextual data about local crime and demographics to detect the factors most indicative of future issues, so that departments can provide additional support to their officers.

 In the months since the summer ended, both departments continue to work with the Center for Data Science and Public Policy on implementing the new EIS.
 The Nashville team gave their department a list of the highest-risk officers according to our model, which MNPD subsequently used to send letters to the officers and their supervisors informing them of the results and specific risk factors that led to their score.
 We’re now helping them integrate the EIS into their existing IT system, so that it will continuously update with new data.